 Choose sprouted grains whenever possible.
 They have high amounts of fiber necessary for a healthy gut, plus vitamins and minerals that boost energy levels.
 Incorporating ancient grains like barley, oats, and farro will help you stay satisfied throughout the day.

 Refined sugary foods are empty calories and offer zero nutrition.
 Since added sugar is hidden in even seemingly healthy products, make sure to read product labels at the supermarket and make a home-cooked meal as much as possible.
 More often than not, packaged foods are loaded with sugar, so keep them to a minimum.
 Also, stay away from white pasta and white bread, as these are low in nutrition and turn to sugar.

 Lastly, stay clear of artificial ingredients and "fake" foods—that means anything that looks like it could last longer than summer!

-	Now bolster your clean-eating regimen with five little-known fat-burning foods.
+Now bolster your clean-eating regimen with the seven most effective fat-burning foods according to science.